How to build an Online Store: 9 Easy Steps to start Selling Online

 SSL stands for Secure Socket Layer.
 It encrypts your users’ data, making their online shopping experience with you totally secure.

 Most ecommerce platforms include this in their plans, but if they don’t, they will have it as an add-on.

 So, what does this look like?
-Have another look at the homepage for the store we made using Shopify.
+Have a look at the homepage for this store we made using Shopify.
 You can see the green padlock circled in the top left corner:

 This has two important benefits for your business:

 - Customers will feel safe shopping on your store.

 - Google will reward your store with higher rankings.

 Shopify, for example, comes with inbuilt SSL Security and gives you access to over 100 payment gateways.
 These include Visa, PayPal, Amazon and Apple Pay.

 How Much Are These Payment Options Going To Cost?

 Different payment methods come with different fees and charges.